Buckingham Palace

 The last major structural additions were made in the late 19th and early 20th centuries, including the East Front, which contains the balcony on which the royal family traditionally appears to greet crowds.
 A German bomb destroyed the palace chapel during the Second World War; the King's Gallery was built on the site and opened to the public in 1962 to exhibit works of art from the Royal Collection.

 The original early-19th-century interior designs, many of which survive, include widespread use of brightly coloured scagliola and blue and pink lapis, on the advice of Charles Long.
-King Edward VII oversaw a partial redecoration in a Belle Époque cream and gold colour scheme.
+Edward VII oversaw a partial redecoration in a Belle Époque cream and gold colour scheme.
 Many smaller reception rooms are furnished in the Chinese regency style with furniture and fittings brought from the Royal Pavilion at Brighton and from Carlton House.
 The palace has 775 rooms, and the garden is the largest private garden in London.
-The state rooms, used for official and state entertaining, are open to the public each year for most of August and September and on some days in winter and spring.
+The state rooms, used for official and state entertaining, are open to the public each year for most of the summer and on selected days in winter and spring.